mcmero/SVclone/README.md

 * --sv_class_field : If your SV list has classifications and you would like to use them, specify the field name.
 * --min_mapq : Filter out SVs with lower average MAPQ than this value.
 SOCRATES INPUT ONLY (default 0).
 * --trust_sc_pos : Use specified breaks without checking for differing soft-clip consensus position.
 Cannot be skipped if directionality must be inferred.
 If your SV caller offsets breaks due to micro-homology, e.g. Socrates, using this option is not recommended.
+* --blacklist <file.bed> : Takes a list of intervals in BED format.
+Skip processing of any break-pairs where either SV break-end overlaps an interval specified in the supplied bed file.

 ### Count step (SV read counting) ###